4DSloMo: 4D Reconstruction for High Speed Scene with Asynchronous Capture: Introduction

 We compare our method with several state-of-the-art approaches \cite{Wu_2024_CVPR,yang2023gs4d,kplanes_2023} using the DNA-Rendering dataset~\cite{cheng2023dna} and the Neural4DV dataset~\cite{li2022neural}.
 To simulate fast motion and asynchronous capture, we apply temporal subsampling.
 To further validate our approach on real-world asynchronous multi-view video data, we capture 12 sequences of fast and complex dynamic scenes using an asynchronous capture setup.
 Experimental results demonstrate that our method improves high-speed 4D reconstruction compared to synchronized capture.

 Our key contributions are summarized as follows:

-\begin{itemize} \item \textbf{Hardware solution: }We propose a novel asynchronous capture scheme to increase the effective frame rate without any additional cost by staggering the start times of camera. \item \textbf{Software solution: }We train an artifact-fix video diffusion model to refine the 4D reconstruction results, significantly improving the visual quality of the rendered images. \item \textbf{Dataset}: We develop the first dataset containing 12 sequences of asynchronous multi-view videos to validate our approach, demonstrating the practical feasibility and effectiveness of our method. \end{itemize}
+\begin{itemize} \item \textbf{Hardware solution: } We design and implement a low-cost asynchronous capture system that increases the effective frame rate by staggering the start times of commodity cameras. \item \textbf{Software solution: }We train an artifact-fix video diffusion model to refine the 4D reconstruction results, significantly improving the visual quality of the rendered images. \item \textbf{Dataset}: We develop the first dataset containing 12 sequences of asynchronous multi-view videos to validate our approach, demonstrating the practical feasibility and effectiveness of our method. \end{itemize}